partmor/SDC-Behavioral-Cloning/README.md

 ```
 As said, it imitates NVIDIA's original architecture, but without the first 1164-neuron dense layer.

+---

+**NOTE**:
+A smaller regularized model is included in `model.py`, instantiated with the method `build_Smaller()`.
+This model can drive perfectly around track 1, but not on track 2.

+---

 ## Model training

-The balanced data set iss split into a training and a validation set, following a 80-20 proportion respectively.
+The balanced data set is split into a training and a validation set, following a 80-20 proportion respectively.

 As described, during the training phase, the training data is augmented real-time with the `batch_generator` defined in `data_manipulation.py`.
 Validation data is also fed into the training algorithm via `batch_generator`, but in this case only image flipping is enabled.